The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state

-The result of the action of the $\check{R}$ matrix on a link pattern is the sum of the link patterns obtained from the action of the $\rho^{(j)}$ operators, weighted by the $r_j$'s respectively.
+Acting with the $\check{R}$-matrix on a link pattern gives a sum of the link patterns obtained from the action of the $\rho^{(j)}$ operators, weighted by the corresponding functions $r_j$.
 For example, on a link pattern with two empty sites $n_i=0,~n_{i+1}=0$, $\check{R}_i$ acts by $\rho^{(1)}$ with the probability $r_1$ and by $\rho^{(7)}$ with the probability $r_7$.
 Hence, we need to normalize this action with $W=r_1+r_7$.
 In fact, the weights (\ref{Rweights1}) are such that for any occupation $n_i$ and $n_{i+1}$ the normalization is the same.

 Similar arguments apply to the $K$-matrices.
 The normalizations of $K_l$ and $K_r$ are: